 In some instances, Medicare also pays for part-time health aides and nursing care, as well as occupational, speech, and physical therapy.

-These services all depend on which parts of Medicare you’ve signed up for.
-That’s where things can get a little complicated.
+These services all depend on which parts of Medicare you have signed up for.
+That is where things can get a little complicated with your healthcare policy coverage.

 Understanding the Parts of Medicare